 Rep. Doc Hastings (R-WA), the presumptive chairman of the House Natural Resources Committee, is trying to snag jurisdiction on energy issues away from the House energy panel and combine it into one committee — the House Energy and Natural Resources Committee (see NGI, Nov.
 29).
 However, he hasn’t been able to motivate Republican leaders to go along with his power grab, Politico reported.

 Upton pledged to stand “should to shoulder” with incoming House Speaker John Boehner (R-OH), Majority Leader Eric Cantor (R-VA) and House Whip Kevin McCarthy (R-CA) and the entire Republican Conference to “repeal Obamacare, fight rampant job-killing regulations, cut spending and help put folks back to work.”
 He did not address any specific energy issues.

 Even before the Republican Steering Committee announced the results of its vote, many believed that Upton was the odds-on favorite to win.
-The entire House Republican Conference Wednesday ratified the steering committee's selection of Upton.

 There was some speculation that Barton might appeal the committee’s selection to the House Republican Conference.
 “That would be an unpopular decision.
 The Steering Committee likes to see its decisions respected,” said Martin Edwards, vice president of legislative affairs for the Interstate Natural Gas Association of America.